byunw/Capstone-Project/README.md

   The above are the hyperparameters I used so far.
 I will further tune these hyperparameters in future.

-  Current batch of 1-lead ecgs and their corresponding labels were loaded onto the gpu.
+  Current batch of 1-lead ecgs and their corresponding labels were loaded onto the gpu from the ram.
   Then, each 1-lead ecg is converted into a matrix of size 140x512.
 And, mean pooling was applied to each matrix of size 140x512 which represents each 1-lead ecg.
 Now each 1-lead was represented by a vector of size 512.
 Then, each vector of size of 512 was converted to 4 logits.
 And the average cross entropy (average of each cross entropy loss of each 1 lead ecg) loss was calculated.